d-eisen/portfolio/content/dincl.md

 <!-- ![Design Session Slide](/dincl/img/SherpasSummary.png "Design Session Slide") -->
 <!-- Quote from Grace Simrall -->
 # Next Steps
-The results of the Design Jam were presented at a meeting with representatives from the National Digital Inclusion Alliance as well as corporate stakeholders relevant to low cost internet services.
+The results of the Design Jam were presented at a meeting with representatives from the National Digital Inclusion Alliance (NDIA) as well as corporate stakeholders affiliated with low cost internet services.

 Officials from the NDIA commented that the work being done in Louisville related to Digital Inclusion was "groundbreaking."
-Specifically the work was described as "the first of its kind" and that with regard to research "no other city was doing this".
+Specifically, the work was described as "the first of its kind."
+Specifically the research efforts about which the NDIA remarked that "no other city was doing this".

 The work of Metro Louisville's Digital Inclusion Plan continues.
 The Office of Performance Improvement & Innovation recently posted two <a href= "https://medium.com/louisville-metro-opi2/digital-inclusion-design-jam-part-1-the-process-d1259443afb5">articles</a> on Medium summarizing the Digital Inclusion Design Jam process.
 The city has also announced that it is planning <a href="https://twitter.com/edblayney/status/1136276396341420032">grant funded challenges</a> to attract partners help develop the ideas from the Design Jam into realized programs.